-INSIDER TIP: If you're planning on staying at an All-Star Resort and don't want to wait a long time for buses, keep this in mind: When the resorts are sharing a bus route, the order of drop-off and pickup is All-Star Sports then All-Star Music and finally, All-Star Movies.
+INSIDER TIP: If you’re planning on staying at an All-Star Resort and don’t want to wait a long time for buses, keep this in mind: When the resorts are sharing a bus route, the order of drop-off and pickup is All-Star Sports and THEN All-Star Music -- and finally, All-Star Movies.

 4. The Campsites at Disney’s Fort Wilderness Resort

 Do you love the outdoors?
 Are you looking to escape the hustle and bustle of Disney property?
 Well, you don’t have to go too far.

 In fact, you don’t even have to leave Disney property.
 Disney’s Fort Wilderness Resort & Campground offers the beauty of the American frontier with wildlife roaming all around the resort’s 750 acres of forest.